-The digestive fire (aka Agni), according to Ayurveda, is such a dynamic concept, it is stated to be the main determiner of one’s energy, vitality and well being.
-One’s overall digestion is likely to determine the overall health of that individual.
+The digestive fire (aka Agni), according to Ayurveda, is such a dynamic concept, it is stated to be the main governor of one’s energy, vitality and well being.
+An individual’s overall digestion is likely to determine the overall health of that individual.

 If the fire is strong, one is able to take in various types of food and properly absorb, metabolize and eventually eliminate any unused portion.
 The channels of the body will remain open and the energies of the body can flow freely.
 If the fire is weak or imbalanced, even the healthiest of food that is taken in will not go through this process and therefore remain in the body causing a toxic sludge known as ama.
 This ama then fills the channels of the body, causing stagnation and blockage which eventually will lead to the pathway of disease.

 There are four types of Agni (digestive fire) in Ayurveda.
 Each one correlates to a specific dosha type.
 Whichever dosha is imbalanced in the body tends to reveal the current agni type of an individual.
 These agni types are known as:

 1. Vishama Agni:

 This agni type is related to Vata dosha and typically shows an imbalance of wind in the body.
 Common symptoms would be gas, bloating and gurgling after food intake.
 The appetite and metabolism tends to fluctuate and be irregular.
 Constipation is common, and the digestion is variable.
 When ama accumulates in these individuals, a brownish-black coating will form on the tongue.
 Emotional imbalances that relate to Vishama agni tend to be anxiety, fear, insecurity, restless mind, spacey mind, and quickly fluctuating emotions.